Trogloduck/public/Cybersprint notes/Tech talks/Tech talk DNS.md

 DNS is not secure: info transmitted in plain text
 --> man in the middle can reply DNS query and send you to malicious website -- spoofing DNS request We could use sDNS: encrypting DNS requests
-There is lobbying against sDNS because DNS provides a lot of information about consumers
+There is lobbying against sDNS because DNS provides a lot of valuable information about consumers

 TOR is hiding DNS requests or using a different system